Vacation rentals in Show Low

 Downtown Show Low is a growing center of commerce and recreation.
 Annual events transform this small mountain paradise into a packed festival, where the sound of local musicians and the smell of delicious home-cooked food fills the air.
 Local steakhouses, artisan shops, and cafes line Show Low’s main street, the Deuce of Clubs Ave., which legend claims was the winning card in a historic poker game that gave the town its name.

-When is the best time to stay in a vacation rental in Show Low?
+The best time to stay in a vacation rental in Show Low

 Show Low has a relatively mild four-season climate.
 Given the city’s proximity to the mountains, it’s no surprise that winter is the most popular time to visit.
 If you’re looking to ski or snowboard, December is the best time to get Show Low cabins, because the powder is deep and fresh.
 Spring stays relatively cold but is a great time to go exploring, thanks to low precipitation.

 The city is warmest in summer, in time for the annual Show Low Days event in June, which features children’s games and the famous Derby Down the Deuce, where competitors race homemade derby cars down a closed-off section of Highway 60.
 Show Low’s off season is the fall because it brings colder weather but no snowfall.
 However, in September, Show Low hosts its annual competition where you can listen to local music and enjoy contestants’ edible entries.

 A visit to the free Show Low History Museum is the best way to learn about the city’s culture.
 The local historical society has curated a self-guided visit through 16 rooms filled with an array of exhibits that tell the history of Show Low from 1100 A.D. up until the present day.
 Travel back in time by looking through books, artifacts and art created by Native American and non-Native residents.